ChimeHQ/Neon/README.md

 // so makes the process both faster and simpler, but could result in lower-quality
 // and even incorrect highlighting.

-let provider: TreeSitterClient.TextProvider = { (range, _) -> String? in ... }
+let provider: TreeSitterClient.TextProvider = { (range, _) -> String? in
+	return nil
+}

+let range = NSMakeRange(0, 10) // for example
 client.executeHighlightsQuery(query, in: range, textProvider: provider) { result in
 	// Token values will tell you the highlights.scm name and range in your text }
 ```